 Contact Information by County

-As its name implies, the color of this trout is generally brown, shading into a background of green and yellow.
-Spots on the sides of Brown Trout are generally larger and more prominent than on other trout, and they are often bordered with a light-colored "halo."
+As its name implies, this trout is generally brown, shading into a background of green and yellow.
+Spots on the sides are generally larger and more prominent than on other trout, and they are often bordered with a light-colored "halo".
 Few, if any, dark spots are found on the tail fin.
 The leading edge of all belly fins on brown trout is yellow or about the same color as the body.
 Lower portions of young Brown Trout are yellow, fading to gray or white underneath.
-Males, during the breeding season, often exhibit vivid yellow to reddish-yellow colors along the belly region and a sharply hooked lower mandible.
+Males, during the breeding season, often have vivid yellow to reddish-yellow colors along the belly region and a sharply hooked lower mandible.
 The vomer, a bony structure in the roof of the mouth, has sharp teeth in an alternating or "zig-zag" row.
 There are 115 to 150 scales in the lateral line.

 The original stock of Brown Trout was introduced into Iowa from Europe in the late 1800`s.
 Some natural Brown Trout reproduction occurs, but it is generally limited by poor water quality caused mainly by extensive soil erosion, winter flooding and stream bank erosion from cattle grazing.
 Presently most "put and grow" streams are stocked once each year with fingerling Brown Trout.
 A few trout streams are stocked only with browns, and most trout streams receive at least some Brown Trout.